-detonation of the first nuclear bomb 'Trinity'.
+Fig. 6 is a visual recreation of the first moments of the detonation of the first nuclear bomb 'Trinity'.
 The glossy "bubble" around the explosion is the expanding shockfront; the heat at the interface is such that light traveling through the region is dramatically refracted.
 Inside the shock, dust and flame are rising with a bright glow.

-5.2.
+4.2.
 Rendering

-Our 3D demonstrations were modeled in Blender [33] and rendered with the V-Ray raytracer [34]; the visualization of fluid effects in 3D were handled by our Monte Carlo volume raytracer plug-in for V-Ray.
-Atmospheric scattering was not used; these renders use ρ as advected by the fluid for the emissive and absorbing factors for the volume tracer, with color determined by a linear mapping of ρ into a blackbody colormap.
+Our three-dimensional demonstrations were modeled in Blender [ble] and rendered with the V-Ray raytracer [vra]; the visualization of fluid effects in 3D were handled by our Monte Carlo volume raytracer plug-in for V-Ray.
+Atmospheric scattering was not used; these renders use ρ as advected by the fluid for the emissive and absorbing factors for the volume tracer, with color dictated by a blackbody colormap.